Best States To Retire In

-- The Omaha Zoo and Aquarium houses the largest indoor jungle and indoor desert
+- Nebraska has the Omaha Zoo and Aquarium, which houses the largest indoor jungle and indoor desert.

-- Home to natural attractions like a large sand dunes complex and the annual sandhill crane migration
+- It is home to natural attractions like a large sand dunes complex and the annual sandhill crane migration.

 Here are some of the biggest perks of retiring in Colorado:

-- Colorado is one of the most dog-friendly states in the country with an abundance of dog parks, dog-friendly trails and stores that welcome dogs
+- Calling all dog-lovers!
+Colorado is one of the most dog-friendly states in the country with an abundance of dog parks, dog-friendly trails and public places that welcome dogs.

-- Visit Little Man Ice Cream, an ice cream shop located downtown that’s shaped like a giant milk bottle
+- You can visit Little Man Ice Cream, an ice cream shop located in downtown Denver that’s shaped like a giant milk bottle.

 5. New Hampshire

-New Hampshire is a great state to retire in thanks to the lack of personal income tax.
-That’s probably why a large percentage of seniors who are still employed choose to live in New Hampshire.
+New Hampshire is a great state for retirement thanks to the lack of personal income tax.
 The state receives high marks when it comes to healthcare options, and residents enjoy a high quality of life.